 Wash those hands!!Cover your sneezes and coughs!Remember to wash your hands for at least 20 seconds, refrain from touching your face, cover your coughs, stay home when sick, and follow social distancing recommendations!

 All pre-school students under the age of 59 months are required to receive a Flu vaccine by December 20, 2023 to continue attending pre-school in the spring.

 It is recommended that all children receive the Influenza vaccine every year.

 Pediculosis (Head Lice)

 In our ongoing efforts to minimize the spread of pediculosis (head lice), please be vigilant about checking your child's scalp on a regular basis.
-It is critical to remember that treatment should only be performed if active head lice and/or nits are found and treatment should not be applied as a preventative measure.
+It is critical to remember that treatment should only be performed if active head lice and/or nits are found and treatment should NOT be applied as a preventative measure.
 As always, with contagious issues, it is imperative that you notify me if you find active head lice and/or nits in your child's scalp.
-Adhering to this practice promotes my ability to minimize the spread by screening others who may have been exposed as well notifying our parent community.
-All information is kept in strictest confidence.
+Adhering to this practice promotes my ability to minimize the spread by screening others who may have been exposed, as well as notifying our parents' community.
+All information is kept in the strictest confidence.
 Please see this link for evidence-based information concerning its management.
-There is additional information under the "Pediculosis (Head Lice) Management" tab on this website.Please report any physician confirmed infectious diseases to the nurse.Cases of lice should be reported to the nurse, even if it is found and treated over a weekend/break.Thank you for your cooperationDanielle Davila, BSN, RNSchool Nurse
+There is additional information under the "Pediculosis (Head Lice) Management" tab on this website.Please report any physician who confirmed infectious diseases to the nurse.Cases of lice should be reported to the nurse, even if it is found and treated over a weekend/break.Thank you for your cooperationDanielle Davila, BSN, RNSchool Nurse